unionai-oss/pandera/docs/source/schema_models.rst

     class Schema(pa.SchemaModel):
         col: Series[Annotated[pd.DatetimeTZDtype, "ns", "est"]]

-Furthermore, you must pass all parameters in the order defined in the dtype's constructor.
+Furthermore, you must pass all parameters in the order defined in the dtype's constructor (see :ref:`table <parameterized dtypes>`).

 :red:`✘` Bad: